Marion Fish updates CCL members on the book club at the January, 2026 meeting of CCL held at the Martha Cooper Library.

 Make a Contribution to CCL Tucson

 Some of our most impactful work involves bringing young people into the project of fighting climate change.
 One way we do this is through scholarships that send student (18 and older) to Washington, D.C. to attend our national conference.
-(See photo at the top of the page) Other essential tools include printing materials for handouts, posters, email tools, and zoom accounts.
+Other essential tools include printing materials for handouts, posters, email tools, and zoom accounts.
 Your contribution can help us keep our educational mission on track.

 We have a online GoFundMe page at: